 Spanakopita pockets

-Recipe type: snack, vegetarian
+Recipe Type: snack, vegetarian

 Cuisine: Greek

-Prep time:
+Prep time: 40 mins

-Cook time:
+Cook time: 40 mins

-Total time:
+Total time: 1 hour 20 mins

 Serves: 8-10